fastrgv/RufasSwap/README.md

 * Improved compile scripts;
 * Added FreeType lettering (stex.adb);

-**ver 2.4.3 -- 27nov19**

-* Repaired a library problem with GNU/Linux build that limited portability.

-**ver 2.4.3 -- 5mar19**

-* Fixed error reading session-save-file;
-* Added high contrast text for help screen;

-**ver 2.4.2 -- 6jan19**

-* Now deliver 7z archives;
-* Added closeWindow event handler;

-See full revision history at end of file
+## See full revision history at end of file

 ----------------------------------
 ## Rufaswap
 Rufaswap is a simple permuted picture puzzle app where the challenge is to restore the picture elements to their proper place.
 Two elements are selected with cursor clicks to initiate a swap.
-User controls the level of difficulty by choosing the number of slices.
+User controls the level of difficulty by choosing the number of slices, and whether even or irregular.

-It uses a thin GLFW2 binding, a thin OpenGL binding, a PNG reader for Ada by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).
+It uses a thin GLFW3 binding, a thin OpenGL binding, and a PNG reader for Ada by Stephen Sanguine.

-Works on windows(mswin32), Macs running OS-X and PCs running GNU/Linux.
-New Linux binary now runs on many linux distros!
+Works on Windows, Macs running OS-X and PCs running GNU/Linux.

 Simply unzip and run.
 If the binary executables do not run on your system then follow the build instructions below.